 In this role, you will find many job opportunities with state, local and private hospitals, at physicians’ offices, nursing care facilities and other healthcare settings.
 Other areas where medical information is used also hire technicians in this sector such as insurance companies, software vendors, pharmaceutical companies, rehabilitation centres, home healthcare agencies and government agencies.
 Specific examples of potential employers are: The US Oncology Network, Aspen Surgical, Catapult Consultants, NANA Development Corporation, Scanstat Technologies, UnityPoint Health, Department Of Veterans Affairs, Peak Vista Community Health Centers, Alliance HealthCare Services, etc.

-Can I Become a Medical Records Technician?
+How To Become a Medical Records Technician

 Medical Records Technician Salary Data